Maximum Risk Minimization with Random Forests

 \subsection{Choice of the risk}

 A common choice of risk, both in the DRO framework for regression \citep{Duchi2021} and in standard regression settings, is the mean squared error (MSE), defined as the expected squared loss:

 In the linear setting, \citet{Meinshausen2015} introduce the maximin estimator, which is obtained by minimizing the maximum \emph{negative reward} (NRW) across environments.
-The negative reward is given by
+The negative reward is expressed as the MSE of $f$ compared to the MSE of the null model:

-When $\mathbb{E}_P[Y]=0$, the reward can be interpreted as the variance of the response explained by the model $f$.
 Minimizing the maximum negative reward is also considered by \citet{Buhlmann2016} and \citet{Wang2025}, who study the nonlinear setting, with the latter focusing on multi-source unsupervised domain adaptation (MSDA).
 These two methods coincide when the covariate distribution is the same across environments.

-The negative reward is expressed as the MSE of $f$ compared to the MSE of the null model, which is used as a baseline.
 In contrast, the \emph{regret} (Reg), introduced by \citet{Agarwal22} in the DRO framework, measures the MSE of $f$ against the optimal predictor within $\mathcal{F}$:

 \citet{Mo2024} study the regret for linear regression, and \citet{Zhang2024} for heterogeneous treatment effect estimation in causal inference.